Tools4everBV/HelloID-Conn-Prov-Source-CSV-DEMO/README.md

 ## Introduction

-This CSV DEMO system is intended for training purposes only, or can be used as a starting point for building your own CSV source system.
+This CSV DEMO system is intended for training/demo purposes only, or can be used as a starting point for building your own CSV source system.

 ## Prerequisites